Jacob8765/draco-chess/README.md

 # DracoChess

-A chess club you can install on your website
+A chess community you can run on your website.

 # Running Locally